 Production, distribution and storage

-Around 60% of the total amount of LPG produced is recovered directly from oil and gas fields (WLPGA) in which case no actual refining is needed.
-The remaining 40% is formed as a by-product in crude oil processing either in distillation phase or after-treatment (cracking) processes.
+Around 60% of the total amount of LPG produced is recovered directly from oil and gas fields in which case no actual refining is needed.
+The remaining 40% is formed as a by-product in crude oil processing, either in the distillation phase or in after-treatment (cracking) processes (WLGA).

 A major difference between conventional fuels and LPG is the storage, as LPG is gaseous at room temperatures and atmospheric pressure.
 Thus, a pressurized storage tanks are needed both in the fuelling stations and in vehicles.